 After that, the

-systemd unit that manages the main snap communication socket needs to be enabled:
+systemd the unit that manages the main snap communication socket needs to be enabled:

 sudo systemctl enable --now snapd.socket sudo ln -s /var/lib/snapd/snap /snap